jsravn/old-blog/_posts/2016-05-01-on-pairing.md

 # Pairing for the first time

-That first day of pairing was one of the worst days in my professional life.
-I wasn't allowed to touch the keyboard, I had no idea what was going on, the project was years in the making and complex.
-And I was expected to pair successfully with this guy on day 1.
-He wasn't particularly interested in explaining the code to me.
-I had the distinct impression he felt I was slowing him down, and he wanted to minimize my impact on his _velocity_.
-I sat there, overwhelmed with the depressing situation of it all, and started counting minutes until I got home, for the first time in my career.
+That first day of pairing was pretty bad.
+It was a complex codebase that was years in the making.
+The person I paired with, a consultant, wasn't interested in explaining things to me or letting me touch the keyboard.
+It was a very frustrating experience.
+I'm used to diving into new codebases and picking up things quickly.

 # What doesn't kill you...

-I got over this episode, and I even managed to contribute significantly to that project.
-I even got the hang of pairing and started to enjoy it.
+I eventually got the hang of pairing and started to enjoy it.
-But this first impression really stuck in my mind.
-Pairing is downright _hell_ in the wrong hands.
-But I'm getting ahead of myself.
+The first impression really stuck in my mind though.
+Pairing can be downright awful when done poorly.

 A few things went wrong that day.
-Pairing, as Kent Beck described it, is meant to be done between peers with similar amounts of knowledge.
+Pairing, as I understand it, is meant to be done between peers with similar amounts of knowledge.
 I had no on-boarding or mentoring as a new joiner.
-My first pairing partner was not good at pairing and had no interest in being so.
+My first pairing partner was not good at pairing and didn't have much interest in being so.
 This person really should not have been working in a pairing environment, or been assigned to work with me initially.